js150422/simpleERP/README.md

 ### sign up

-* sign up : when user success sign up, he need made remind system administrator to change grade and department.
+* sign up : when user success sign up, he need made remind system administrator to change grade and department to use more function on simpleERP.

 ![](https://i.imgur.com/RsHcXn9.png)

-### set department and grad
+### set department and grad Page

 * only system administrator can use this page.
-* change user department adn grad.
+* change user department and grad.
+* change department manager.

 ![](https://i.imgur.com/oh5RTsG.png)